Internal Grant Program (IGP) Matching Fund Program

 IGP monies are intended to support research studies by College of Medicine faculty aimed specifically at collecting preliminary data for extramural grant applications.

-Matching Fund Program: This new program provides 2-to-1 matching funds for all departmental support up to $75,000 ($25,000 departmental contribution).
+Matching Fund Program: This program provides 2-to-1 matching funds for all departmental support up to $75,000 ($25,000 departmental contribution).
 In all cases, principal investigators should first approach their department chairs or unit leaders (research center, etc.) for matching fund commitments.
 The cap for IGPs without departmental support is $15,000.
 All full-time (75% FTE or greater) College of Medicine faculty members are eligible to request research support from the IPG funds.
 Download the Internal Grant form for detailed guidelines and application.

 Bridge Support Program (BSP)